kyma-project/telemetry-manager/docs/user/04-metrics.md

         value: https://backend.example.com:4317
 ```

+The agent will configure the [kubletstatsreceiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/kubeletstatsreceiver) for the metric groups `pod` and `container`.
+With that, [system metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kubeletstatsreceiver/documentation.md) related to containers and pods will get collected.

 ### Step 6: Activate Istio metrics
 To enable collection of Istio metrics for your Pods, define a MetricPipeline that has the `istio` section enabled as input:
 ```yaml